Better Serve Your Clients

 - Farming C corporations electing S corporation status

 Earn Continuing Education Hours

-By attending the symposium, you can earn up to eight hours of continuing education hours, depending on your licensing board.
+By attending the symposium, you can earn up to seven hours of continuing education hours, depending on your licensing board.
 This symposium is approved for IRS (EA & PTNS), CPA, Attorneys (MCLE), General Accountants and Tax Return Preparers.
 A certificate of attendance will be emailed out to each attendee.